apache/datafusion/README.md

 - Written in [Rust](https://www.rust-lang.org/), a modern system language with development productivity similar to Java or Golang, the performance of C++, and [loved by programmers everywhere](https://insights.stackoverflow.com/survey/2021#technology-most-loved-dreaded-and-wanted).
+- Support for [Substrait](https://substrait.io/) for query plan serialization, making it easier to integrate DataFusion
+  with other projects, and to pass plans across language boundaries.

 ## Use Cases